- Acting for sub-contractors

 Why use Steven as a Construction Disputes Lawyer?

 Steven Mather is a very experienced construction contracts disputes solictor based in Leicester.
-He have dealt with hundreds of disputes, from a few thousand pounds up to multi-million pound disputes, since qualification as a lawyer in 2008.
+He has dealt with hundreds of disputes, mostly in excess of £100,000 and up to multi-million pound disputes, since qualification as a lawyer in 2008.

 Steven can help you from start to finish.
 General steps in a building dispute might include: